Whole School Community

 The students of MYP2 are involved with the project ‘My world, your World’.
 They are buddies for a younger student (age 4-8) of Adelante, a school for children with a physical disability.
 During the year they undertake activities together.
 Activities link to the curriculum in MYP 2 and through the co-curricular lessons students prepare an activity day practising their project planning and organising skills including risk assessments.
 By being able to apply this gained knowledge and experience in a real-life situation, students gain a better understanding of the community they live in and develop new skills.

 - Margraten project

 MYP4 students are involved in this service learning project which is connected with the subjects Dutch, English and Individuals and Societies.
 Students learn about the regional situation during the Second World War.
 UWCM has adopted the grave of a soldier at the American War Cemetery in Margraten.
 Students take care of the headstone and inform the school and local community about the history.
 They study old documents in English about what eventually happened to the soldier, and they learn about the impact of war on families, communities and countries.
 Students visit the grave some times per year, clean the headstone and put flowers there.

 MYP students participated in an after school project where they researched about the local clothing bank including going to visit and then organised a fashion show of outfits found at the clothing bank.
 Students then auctioned the clothes to gathered families and friends after the show and donated the funds along with those raised by a bake sale to the clothing bank organisation.

 NL Doet Day

-Each NL Doet day in March all the students from the Primary and MYP years take part in a day of service action volunteering support to the community and community organisations.
+Each NL Doet Day in March all UWC Maastricht students and staff take part in a day of service action volunteering support to the community and community organisations.